ChefToan/time-travel-kpham34/README.md

 - Compiled files (*.class, *.jar) - these are generated and shouldn't be version controlled
 - Maven target/ directory - contains build artifacts that can be regenerated
 - IDE and OS files - these are user-specific and would cause conflicts
+## Branch Strategy
+- **author/idea-sprint**: Used for initial content creation and brainstorming
+- **editor/review**: Used for reviewing and refining content before merging to main
+- **feat/** branches: Feature branches for specific tasks